 The training of Pifu HD

-Artificial intelligence is trained using 2D images, which serve as reference points.
-In the specific case, a set of fashion images was used, which contains male and female photographic models in various poses and with different clothing items.
+Artificial intelligence is trained to produce 3D images using 2D images, which act as landmarks.
+In the specific case, a set of fashion images was used, which contains male and female photographic models in various poses and with different articles of clothing.

 Pifu HD encodes parallel images in reduced resolution, and uses the information to create its own 3D model.

 The video demo works quite well.
-Therefore, Pifu can generate a 3D human figure.
-Furthermore, a much more detailed 3D model from different images of the same reference person with different viewing angles.
+Therefore, Pifu can generate a 3D human figure from model images.
+Plus, a much more detailed 3D model from different images of the same target person with different viewing angles.

 We still need some time

-Pifu is not yet fully developed and is not efficient enough to be used productively.
-Her speed of learning, however, leaves you flabbergasted.
+Pifu is not fully developed yet and is not efficient enough to be used productively with its 3D models.
+The speed of creation and learning of this software, however, is astounding.